EXCLUSIVE-China launches antitrust probe into Tencent-backed property broker KE -sources

 KE Holdings shareshttps://tmsnrt.rs/2Tf70hU

-(Reporting by Yingzhi Yang, Cheng Leng and Tony Munroe in Beijing; Editing by Muralikumar Anantharaman)
+(Reporting by Yingzhi Yang, Cheng Leng and Tony Munroe in Beijing; Editing by Muralikumar Anantharaman and Louise Heavens)

 ((Yingzhi.Yang@thomsonreuters.com; +861056692133;))